Wheest/wheest.github.io/_posts/2025-10-05-python_science.md

 - The `-e` flag means editable — any changes you make to the source code are reflected immediately when you import the package.
 - This is especially handy when working interactively in notebooks.

-Adding these lines at the top of your notebook will also mean you automatically reload the package whenever you run a cell:
+Additionally, adding and executing these lines at the top of your notebooks will also mean you automatically reload your package whenever you edit any of your `.py` files:

 ```python
 # Enable autoreload so that changes in imported modules are reflected automatically